josdem/hugo/content/techtalk/sysadmin/travis_configuration.md

 * SONAR_LOGIN
 * SONAR_PROJECT
-* SONAR_URL

 Sonar login is an user token: In your Sonarqube account go to `User>My Account>Security` Your existing tokens are listed there.
-Sonar project is your Project Key defined in the Sonar project main section and sonar url is your Sonar server.
+Sonar project is your Project Key defined in the Sonar project main section.

 <img src="/img/techtalks/sysadmin/travis.png">